Creative translation workshops: schools

 Reading in translation and diverse literature for young people

-Ruth has read and reviewed children’s books from dozens of countries, many of which were translated into English from other languages.
-She writes about global reading for young people at World Kid Lit, Words Without Borders, and World Literature Today, among others, and has endless tips for anyone wanting to #ReadtheWorld and explore translated literature for young readers.
+I have read and reviewed children’s books from dozens of countries, many of which were translated into English from other languages.
+I write about global reading for young people at World Kid Lit, Words Without Borders, and World Literature Today, among others, and I have endless tips for anyone wanting to #ReadtheWorld and explore translated literature for young readers.

 - Cheltenham Literature Festival, 2021: Raising a World Reader – a one-hour interactive talk taking young readers on a tour of the world in 20 translated children’s books

-- CILIP: the Library and Information Association, 2021: as part of the Working Internationally for Libraries events series, Ruth gave a one-hour webinar on diversifying and internationalising library collections
+- CILIP: the Library and Information Association, 2021: as part of the Working Internationally for Libraries events series, I gave a one-hour webinar on diversifying and internationalising library collections

 - University College Cork, Reading Across Cultures series, 2021: took part in an online panel discussion on reading children’s literature in translation with Jennifer Arnold and Helen Wang